zkorum/.github/profile/README.md

 - 1 account = 1 human
 - zkKYC all users
 - restricted discussions groups per nationality, profession...etc
-- reliable e-voting system (unlike Twitter's polls)
+- reliable and trustless e-voting system (unlike Twitter's polls)
-- users, while anonymous, will be held accountable for their words.
+- users, while anonymous, will be held accountable for their words (transparency).
 Different groups will be subject to different juridisctions and rules

 Besides its intrinsic use-case, Privency.org will serve as a pilot customer for Privency.tech.

-If successful, it will be a good marketing public-facing app showcasing Privacy.tech capabilities.

 ## Resources